immunant/ibresolver/README.md

 # Ibresolver

 This is a QEMU TCG plugin for resolving indirect branches.
-The plugin takes in a list of addresses of indirect calls and jumps and produces a .csv with a list of `callsite,destination offset,destination ELF image` entries.
+The plugin takes in a list of addresses of indirect calls and jumps and produces a .csv with a list of `callsite,destination` entries.

 # Building and prerequisites